ardalis/ardalis-com-gatsby/src/pages/blog/static-code-analysis-and-quality-metrics.md

 **Number of Variables** – The number of variables declared within a method.
 Larger numbers frequently correspond to methods that are more difficult to maintain.

 Both NDepend and Visual Studio also support code test coverage tools, which can be used to identify areas of code that are/are not covered by automated test cases.
-In my experience these have limited usefulness, since, code coverage is rarely meaningful in its raw % form.
+In my experience these have limited usefulness, since code coverage is rarely meaningful in its raw % form.
 What’s more meaningful is seeing a breakdown of test coverage compared to defect density or code complexity.
 You want to have more tests around your most complex code, and around the areas of your code where bugs continue to be found.
 It can also be useful to see that the code % coverage is at least staying constant or improving, especially in legacy systems that were written with no tests.
 Beyond the simple % number for code coverage, NDepend provides many built-in queries to help you get more out of your code coverage data:

 ![](/img/ndependcodecoveragequeries.png)